Stanislava Konstantinova: 2019–20 season

 Beginning the season at the 2019 CS Ondrej Nepela Memorial, Konstantinova placed seventh.
 At her first Grand Prix assignment, 2019 Skate America, she had several falls and popped jumps, finishing eleventh out of twelve skaters.
 She was eleventh as well at the 2019 Rostelecom Cup.
 Konstantinova finished the season at the 2020 Russian Championships.

 2020–21 season

 With the COVID-19 pandemic affecting the international season, Konstantinova competed on the domestic Cup of Russia series, placing fifth at the second stage in Moscow and ninth at the fourth stage in Kazan.
 As a result, she qualified for the 2021 Russian Figure Skating Championships.
 She placed sixteenth at the national championships.
 On January 13, Konstantinova announced that she'd be leaving coaches Alexander Volkov to train under Viktoria Butsaeva.

 On July 29, 2022, it was reported that Stanislava Konstantinova had finished her career, but the figure skater herself denied this information, saying that she had temporarily suspended her career and would miss the new season.

 Retirement

-Not competing during season 2021–2022, Konstantinova has announced her retirement from competitive skating on her Instagram and mentioned that she stays in figure skating now as a coach and choreographer.
+Not competing during season 2021–2022, Konstantinova has announced her retirement from competitive skating on her Instagram and mentioned that she will stay connected with figure skating as a coach and choreographer.